alexyuly/chil/README.md

 Chil source code is formatted according to the [YAML 1.2 specification](http://yaml.org/spec/1.2/spec.html).
 Each source file has an extension of either `.layout` or `.domain`, according to its purpose.
 The purpose of a layout source file is to define the flow of data through each stream of a component.
 A component is a collection of streams which receive input and send output on behalf of the component.
 The data flow of each stream is delegated to a stream of a "child" component.

-The purpose of a domain source file is to define the types of data permitted to be sent into each stream of the same component.
-So, there is a 1:1 mapping of a component to a set of layout and domain files.
-Within this set, the domain file is optional.
-If nonexistent, then the type of data permitted for each input is the union of all possible types of data.
+The purpose of a domain source file is to define the types of data permitted to be sent into each stream of a component.
+Each component must have a layout file, but the domain file is optional.
+If no domain file exists, then each input stream will be permitted to receive any value.
+If a domain file does exist, then any input stream for which no domain is specified will be permitted to receive any value, as well.

 ### 2.1 Domain source files

 The optional domain source file for a given component is expressed as a YAML document with a dictionary mapping names of input streams, to the types of data permitted to be sent to those inputs.
+This forms the *domain* of a component.
 A type of data is defined as a set of values.
 Some types are inherent to chil and may be referenced in any domain file.

 #### 2.1.1 Numbers